Adjectival/python_early_work/README.md

 		break
 	# correct guess
 	elif guess in hackman_word:
+		# will write input over the proper '_'
 		hackman_display[hackman_word.index(guess)] = guess
 		# when word fully revealed, end game
 		if '_' not in hackman_display: